nest/nest-simulator/doc/userdoc/guides/nest2_to_nest3/nest3_features/nest3_handling_connections.rst

     apply here.
 The returned values also follow the same rules.

-    If you call ``get()`` without any arguments, a dictionary with all parameters is returned as a list if the number of connections is bigger than 1 and a single integer if number of connections is equal to 1.
+    If you call ``get()`` without any arguments, a dictionary with all parameters is returned.
+If there is only a single connection in the SynapseCollection, the dictionary contains plain values, whereas if there is more than one connection, the dictionary contains lists of values.

-    >>>  synColl.get()
+    >>>  synapses.get()
          {'delay': [1.0, 1.0, 1.0, 1.0],
           'port': [0, 1, 2, 3],
           'receptor': [0, 0, 0, 0],
           'sizeof': [32, 32, 32, 32],
           'source': [1, 1, 2, 2],
           'synapse_id': [0, 0, 0, 0],
-          'synapse_model': ['static_synapse',
+          'synapse_model': ['static_synapse','static_synapse','static_synapse','static_synapse'],
-           'static_synapse',
-           'static_synapse',
-           'static_synapse'],
           'target': [1, 2, 1, 2],
           'target_thread': [0, 0, 0, 0],
           'weight': [1.0, 1.0, 1.0, 1.0]}